Air, surface water and groundwater monitoring are conducted on a regular basis to ensure that the landfill infrastructure functions properly.

 At Freshkills Park, groundwater monitoring wells are installed at intervals of about 500 feet in the shallow groundwater around each landfill mound, every 750 feet in the groundwater zones down-gradient of the mounds, and every 1,500 feet in the groundwater zones up-gradient of the mounds.
 In total, there are 238 groundwater monitoring wells, 116 of which are shallow well, 61 are intermediate depth wells, and 61 are deep bedrock wells.
 Groundwater monitoring is performed quarterly at each well.
 Data are evaluated for trends and submitted to NYSDEC in an annual monitoring report.

 Annual surface water monitoring is conducted in the Fresh Kills, Main, and Richmond Creeks within the landfill boundaries, and sediment quality in the creeks is tested during a biennial monitoring program.
 Surface water and sediment sampling is performed at a total of 14 sampling stations.
 Four of these stations are also monitored for benthic ecology (the study of organisms living in and on the sea floor) at both the intertidal and subtidal zones.
-A note about data being submitted to DEC.

 Air Quality Monitoring